Chivi District: Muzvidziwa Village (Gongwa)

 Despite being one of the oldest villages in the district, Gongwa is facing extinction from the massive spread of the growth point.
 Established in the early 1960s, the villagers witnessed the first and second Chimurenga (war against the white settlers).
 Starting from the Western hills the village stretches more than 20 hectares to the East.
 Half of the village has been cut to provide the land for the growth point.
-In 2000 most of the villagers were moved to various places after the land reform program provided land for them, however conflict among the remaining villagers and the District Council raised as the council did not have enough funds for the relocation of the villagers.
+In 2000, most of the villagers were moved to various places after the land reform program provided land for them, however conflict among the remaining villagers and the District Council raised as the council did not have enough funds for the relocation of the villagers.
 The school was built by some Mujibhas to provide education to their children.

 Chivi South

-Chivi south is made up of wards 1, 19, 22, 23, 24, 25, 26, 27, 28, 29, and 32.

-Manyiwa village falls under chief Nemauzhe Mutau Zinhumwe, Donono, Mukanga Tumburai Zivuku Runesu Maringire, and others.
+Manyiwa village falls under chiefs Nemauzhe Mutau, Zinhumwe, Donono, Mukanga, Tumburai, Zivuku, Runesu, Maringire, and others.